From South to North: Leveraging Ground-Based LATs for Full-Sky CMB Delensing and Constraints on $r$: Step-by-Step Delensing Process: Techniques and Implementation

+To fully capture the influence of extragalactic foregrounds, multiple realizations are required in the analysis pipeline.
+Realistic correlated mock data are typically generated using N-body simulations, which model dark matter halos through the gravitational interactions of a large number of particles.
+These halos form the scaffolding for galaxies and other cosmic structures.
+Major projects such as the Millennium Run \cite{springel2005simulations}, Bolshoi \cite{klypin2011dark}, and the Outer Rim Simulation \cite{heitmann2019outer} have simulated the evolution of large-scale structures and have been widely used to generate realistic extragalactic foregrounds, including the Sunyaev-Zeldovich (SZ) effect, the Cosmic Infrared Background (CIB), and galaxy distributions \cite{sehgal2010simulations,stein2020websky,omori2024agora}.

+Although N-body simulations can capture realistic correlations and non-Gaussian features, they are computationally expensive, and therefore only a limited number of microwave-sky realizations are currently available (e.g., \cite{sehgal2010simulations,stein2020websky,omori2024agora}).
+Recently, \cite{han2021deep} presented 500 high-resolution, full-sky millimeter-wave deep-learning (DL) simulations (``mmDL'' simulations\footnote{\url{https://portal.nersc.gov/project/cmb/data/generic/mmDL/}}).
+These simulations are based on the ``S10'' simulation \cite{sehgal2010simulations} and employ multiple neural-network architectures, including Generative Adversarial Networks (GANs \cite{goodfellow2020generative}), to generate new realizations that preserve the statistical properties of the original “S10” data.

+In this work, we use the extragalactic foreground realizations provided by "mmDL" simulation.
+The simulation are provided at 30 GHz, 90 GHz, 148 GHz, 219 GHz, 277 GHz and 350GHz, we therefore interpolate the maps to the frequencies we need.
+Note that these foregrounds are only used for mocking LAT temperature observation since they are largely unpolarized under current sensitivity, except for the polarized point sources which have been proved to be sensitive to the PGW detection \cite{remazeilles2018exploring,tucci2005limits,tucci2012impact}.
+Besides, as described in \cite{han2021deep}, the flux of point sources at 148GHz has been truncated to 7 mJy, above which can be safely removed by point-source removal procedure under current and future sensitivity.
+Since the influence of polarized point sources is expected to be subdominant for the LAT configuration considered in this work \cite{sailer2023foreground}, we leave a more detailed assessment to future work.

 The input unlensed CMB maps are Gaussian realizations generated from a specific power spectrum obtained using the Boltzmann code \texttt{CAMB} \cite{lewis2011camb}, based on the Planck 2018 best-fit cosmological parameters \cite{aghanim2020planck} with a tensor-to-scalar ratio $r = 0$.
-The Gaussian realization of the lensing potential maps is also generated from the fiducial lensing potential power spectrum.
-We then utilize the \texttt{Lenspyx} \cite{carron2020lenspyx,reinecke2023improved} package, which implements an algorithm to distort the primordial signal based on the lensing potential map generated above.
+The lensing potential maps are converted from the convergence maps given by "mmDL" simulation.
+We then utilize the \texttt{Lenspyx} \cite{carron2020lenspyx,reinecke2023improved} package, which implements an algorithm to distort the primordial signal based on the lensing deflection ($d_{LM}=\sqrt{L (L+1)} \phi_{LM}$) generated above.

-We include both Galactic and extragalactic foregrounds in our simulation using \texttt{PySM3} \cite{zonca2021python,thorne2017python}. \texttt{PySM3} generates full-sky simulations of Galactic emissions in intensity and polarization based on realistic space observations (e.g., Planck, WMAP).
-The modeled diffuse Galactic emissions include thermal dust (\texttt{d9} model), synchrotron (\texttt{s4} model), spinning dust (\texttt{a1} model), and free-free emission (\texttt{f1} model).
-The extragalactic emissions incorporated in our simulations include the Sunyaev-Zel’dovich (SZ) effect (\texttt{ksz1} and \texttt{tsz1} models) and the cosmic infrared background (\texttt{cib1} model).